pfnet-research/menoh-java/menoh-examples/README.md

 # menoh-examples

+## Requirements
+See the ["Requirements"](https://github.com/pfnet-research/menoh-java/blob/master/README.md#requirements) section in README for menoh-java.

 ## Setup
-You need to run the following to install `menoh` package before executing examples.
+You need to run the following to install `menoh` package to the local repository before executing examples.

 ```bash
 $ git clone https://github.com/pfnet-research/menoh-java.git